-The first and only complete copy of a jinashi shakuhachi for sale
+The first and only copy of a jinashi shakuhachi for sale

-Handcrafted by me from my bamboo eco-composite material
+Handcrafted one at a time by Jon from his bamboo eco-composite material

-- My bamboo eco-composite material is lighter than ABS/100% plastic and it won’t crack or split from changes in weather like other shakuhachi
+- Jon’s bamboo eco-composite material is lighter than ABS/100% plastic (380~ grams) and it won’t crack or split from changes in weather like other shakuhachi

 - One solid piece, so there’s no center joint or seams to worry about breaking or separating